dlm/humidity-extractor/README.md

 # Humidity Extractor

-A simple script to help get humidity values form the NOAA website.
+- get-data.R: A simple script to help get humidity values form the NOAA website.
+- concat-data: A simple script to concat files

 # Requirements